This delicately flavored nut is a favorite between meal snack.

 Add the broccoli, carrots and noodles.

-2. Heat olive oil, ginger and garlic in wok or large nonstick skillet over medium-high heat.
+2. Heat olive oil, ginger and garlic in wok or large nonstick skillet.

 Add the chicken, soy sauce, and sesame oil.